lenconda/generator-react-app/README.md

 [![NPM version][npm-image]][npm-url]

-> A generator for React SPA with Webpack
+> A generator for React APP with Webpack

 ## Installation